Why legal matters when starting a Business?

 So, you’ve got an awesome startup or business idea and you’ve validated it with credible traction.
 Now you’re ready to launch your business.

-When should I engage a Lawyer is a common question we are asked and who should I engage?
+When should I engage a Lawyer is a common question we are asked, as well as the costs involved and who should be hired.

 Here’s a few suggestions as to how you can engage a lawyer to get it right the first time and save you a massive headache down the track.

 1. Uncle Jack, my Lawyer